YtvwlD/gophor/README.md

 - More fine-tuned handling of OS signals

+- Add suport for `$hostname` in gophermaps to insert current hostname

 # Please note

 During the initial writing phase the quality of git commit messages may be